dfoleypivotal/gcp-pcf-workshop/README.md

 <a id="logging"></a>
 ## Logging

+***Loggregator***, the Cloud Foundry component responsible for logging, provides a stream of log output from your app and from Cloud Foundry system components that interact with your app during updates and execution.

 ### **STEP 9**: Tail the Logs

 - Go to the App Manager in your browser, open the articulate application and view the logs in the Logs tab.
 On the top-right there is an icon with a "Go" arrow in (which pops up tail logs when you mouse over it - see below).
 Click to start tailing mode.
 Once log-tailing is enabled the "Go" arrow changes to a